Property Division Tampa Florida Attorney

 Hillsborough County Equitable Distribution Lawyer Serving the Tampa Area

 Property division can be one of the most strongly contested issues in a divorce proceeding.
 Florida is an equitable distribution state, which means that all marital assets and debts should be divided equitably between the spouses.
 This does not always mean a 50/50 split, but instead means only that the division should be fair and equitable in the eyes of the court.

 Spouses can negotiate and draft their own property division agreement or the court can divide the property for them.
 If the court divides the property, the order is binding.
-Whenever possible, spouses are strongly encouraged to reach a property division agreement on their own.
+Whenever possible, spouses are strongly encouraged to reach a property division agreement on their own or through the collaborative process and mediation.
 At the Law Offices of Roberta Kohn, P.A., we know how difficult this process can be for people going through a divorce.
 We will fight to see that you receive an equitable settlement and work to protect your property.

-From our offices in Lutz, Florida, we represent people throughout the Tampa Bay area.
+From our offices in Wesley Chapel, Florida, we represent people throughout the Tampa Bay area.
 To discuss your property division concerns, contact our Tampa, Florida, lawyer.

 Helping You Through a Complex Process

 Before property division can begin, we must distinguish marital property from nonmarital, or separate property.
 Separate property is any asset or debt that you had prior to the marriage.
 In cases where couples have a prenuptial agreement or a separation agreement, hopefully the separate property would already be documented.
 General rules regarding property, however, include:

 - Property inherited during the marriage may also be separate property, provided it has not been commingled with marital property.